 Do follow up on your applications in a sensitive manner and don’t be too pushy at a difficult time like this.
 Recruiters, HR advisors and hiring managers are all under a lot of pressure.

 Practise your virtual interview-style since it’s unlikely you will have any face to face interviews in the upcoming weeks.
+Read more advice on virtual interview styles.

 Stay positive!
 You will find the right opportunity for you, at the right time.
 Don’t back away from the opportunities in front of you because of fear or because they seem unobtainable.
 Don’t wait for opportunities to come towards you.
 You need to fight for what you want.
 Grasp an opportunity with both hands, believe in your own abilities and use your unique strengths to tackle the obstacle.